blurrycontour/zuul-gerrit/doc/source/howtos/nodepool_static.rst

 The log streaming service enables Zuul to show the live status of long-running ``shell`` or ``command`` tasks.
 The server side is setup by the ``zuul_console:`` task built-in to Zuul's Ansible installation.
-The executor requires the ability to communicate with the job nodes on port 19885 for this to work.
+The executor requires the ability to communicate with this server on the job nodes via port ``19885`` for this to work.

-The log streaming service may leave files on the static node in the format ``/tmp/console-<uuid>-<task_id>-<host>.log`` if jobs are interrupted.
+The log streaming service spools command output via files on the job node in the format ``/tmp/console-<uuid>-<task_id>-<host>.log``.
+By default, it will clean these files up automatically.

+Occasionally, a streaming file may be left if a job is interrupted.
 These may be safely removed after a short period of inactivity with a command such as

 .. code-block:: shell

    find /tmp -maxdepth 1 -name 'console-*-*-<host>.log' -mtime +2 -delete

+If the executor is unable to reach port ``19885`` (for example due to firewall rules), or the ``zuul_console`` daemon can not be run for some other reason, the command to clean these spool files will not be processed and they may be left behind; on an ephemeral node this is not usually a problem, but on a static node these files will persist.

+In this situation, , Zuul can be instructed to not to create any spool files for ``shell`` and ``command`` tasks via setting ``zuul_console_disable: True`` (usually via a global host variable in inventory).
+Live streaming of ``shell`` and ``command`` calls will of course be unavailable in this case, but no spool files will be created.